Pythagoras numbers of orders in biquadratic fields: Abstract

 \section{Abstract}

 We examine the Pythagoras number $\P(\O_K)$ of the ring of integers $\O_K$ in a totally real biquadratic number field $K$.
 We show that the known upper bound $7$ is attained in a large and natural infinite family of such fields.
 In contrast, for almost all fields $\BQ{5}{s}$ we prove $\P(\O_K)=5$.
-Further we show that $5$ is a lower bound for all but seven fields $K$ and $6$ is a lower bound in an asymptotic sense.
+Further we show that $5$ is a lower bound for all but seven fields $K$ and $6$ is a lower bound in an asymptotic sense. \textsc{Keywords.} Sum of squares, Pythagoras number, biquadratic number field, ring of integers